kitnil/awesome/README.md

 - [theHarvester](https://github.com/laramies/theHarvester) - E-mails, subdomains and names Harvester - OSINT
 - [XX-Net](https://github.com/XX-net/XX-Net) - a web proxy tool
 - [scikit-learn](https://github.com/scikit-learn/scikit-learn) - scikit-learn: machine learning in Python
-- [reddit](https://github.com/reddit/reddit) - the code that powers reddit.com
+- [reddit](https://github.com/reddit/reddit) - historical code from reddit.com
 - [certbot](https://github.com/certbot/certbot) - Certbot, previously the Let's Encrypt Client, is EFF's tool to obtain certs from Let's Encrypt, and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.
 - [DataSciencePython](https://github.com/ujjwalkarn/DataSciencePython) - common data analysis and machine learning tasks using python
 - [statuspage](https://github.com/jayfk/statuspage) - A statuspage generator that lets you host your statuspage for free on Github.